 Have fun with hands-on activities designed for K-12 students that can be easily facilitated by parents or teachers.
 The activities contain data and/or video footage from ONC observatories and aligns with the B.C.
 Curriculum Content.
 Click on the section below to view informational videos, do-at-home activities and lesson plans.
 Suggested grade ranges are indicated if the content was designed for a specific grade.

 Climate Science, 2020-2021

-- Expression of interest form for winter and spring 2021: Climate Science Interest Form
+- Express your interest in joining us in winter and spring 2021 here: Climate Science Interest Form

 Virtual Presentations, 2020-2021

 The Ocean Networks Canada K-12 Education team is looking forward to helping middle or high school students learn more about one of these selected ocean-related topics.
 Our interactive, virtual 45min presentations are aligned with the British Columbia curriculum and are designed and delivered by our team of BC certified teachers.
 Register here: Virtual presentations for the 2020/2021 school year

 - Beach ID with ONC (Suggested for Grades 6 - 10)

 - Join the ONC team to learn about the biodiversity of the organisms in and around the Salish Sea on Canada’s west coast!
 Students will learn about common intertidal creatures as well as deep ocean organisms.

 - Exploring the Big Blue with Remotely Operated Vehicles (Suggested for Grades 6 - 10)